gaehlerm/SoftwareEngineering/README.md

 		# You don't know what went wrong.
 The user should send in a bug report.
 ```

 Try except blocks have some similarity to if else or switch case blocks.
-They are all susceptible to bad code, especially to violating the SRP.
+They are susceptible to bad code, especially to violating the SRP.
 Therefore, apply the same rule to try except blocks as to if else blocks.
 There should be only one line of code within each option, usually a function call or a simple error message.
 Furthermore, try except blocks should be the only thing within a function.
 The single responsability of this function is managing the try catch block.

 One common pattern is catching and reraising exceptions.
 This allows you to add additional information, depending on the type of exception.
 This is not worth the effort.
 This additional information is not really helpful to the user.
 Instead you should define a custom exception type and print an according message when catching it.